snotskie/ttrpg/md/index.md

 In general:

 - **Limited Actions:** Your action choices may be limited at table discretion in certain situations, some may only be taken if your Action Die used certain Stats, and all must be narratively reasonable to be taken.
+Because boons and busts can greatly shape the narrative, and they also can greatly shape what is narratively reasonable for future actions.
-- **Position Rolls:** Some actions use your Action Die to perform Checks, and some ignore it.
+- **Using Action Dice:** Some actions use your Action Die to perform Checks, and some ignore it.
 Even if ignored, Action Dice are still spent after the round.
 - **Actions with Hard or Complex Checks:** If an action's Check requires multiple rolls, use your Action Die for the first, then perform the rest.
 - **Special Actions:** Actions with the `Special Action` tag cannot be performed during your turn.
 Instead, at the end of the round when all other actions are complete, whoever has the highest number of Blessings chooses a special action to perform, resolving ties at table discretion.
 - **Effects as Normal:** You may also activate your other effects as normal, whenever would be most appropriate during, before, or after your turn.